aigor/nasa-spaceappschallenge/README.md

 What we need:
  - Presentation (slides)
- - SOme kind of working application
+ - Some kind of working application

 - github for resource sharing
 - data